tamirshor7/EARS_code/README.md

 - ```<NUMBER OF ANGLES PER POINT>``` is the number of angles to use per point in the room (e.g. 64)

 #### Forward Model - Generate the robustness test datasets
-In order to reproduce the datasets used for the robustness tests, first fit the parameters of the forward model (see [Parameter fitting](#forward model - parameter fitting)) and then run the commands listed in the next sections.
+In order to reproduce the datasets used for the robustness tests, first fit the parameters of the forward model (see [parameter fitting](#forward-model---parameter-fitting)) and then run the commands listed in the next sections.

 ##### Robustness test: uniform scale
 To generate the dataset for the robustness test of the uniform scale: